The Rabbit Kick Club

 monitoring our validating node for state changes.
 Our monitoring

-scripts notify us via mobile messages and email whenever a node goes
+scripts notify us via mobile messages and email when a node goes

-validating node by restricting public access to the validating
+validating node by restricting public access to the validator, while

 - We use multiple intrusion prevention and detection measures

-with granular ingress/egress rules and file monitoring.
+with granular ingress/egress rules, selinux, and file monitoring.
 We take extra steps to

 harden SSH and other software running on our nodes, and we use keys

 instead of passwords whenever possible.
 We limit the software that

 runs on our rippled nodes to the bare minimum that is required for

 the nodes to function.
 We never host other services (web server,

 email server, etc.) on our rippled nodes.